 If you are injured in a car accident and your injuries require that you miss time from your job, the lost income that results from missing work can lead to financial problems for you and your family.
 Thankfully, wage loss is a recoverable damage in a personal injury claim.

-Policyholders with a Personal Injury Protection (PIP) policy are protected for lost wages after an accident, regardless of who was at fault in causing the car accident.
+Policyholders with a PIP coverage on their policy are protected for lost wages after an accident, regardless of who was at fault in causing the car accident.
 In Washington state, all auto insurance policies must include PIP unless the consumer chooses to opt out of the coverage by signing a waiver form.